camjofindlay17/READMe-Walkthrough/TestREADMe.md

 * [Questions](#Questions)

+## Description

+This project creates a professional READMe for the user.

 ## Installation

 In order to run the program, the user must install the Inquirer package through their command line.
 This can be done by opening their terminal and entering “npm i inquirer” in the command line.

 ## Usage